jessicamann/async-context-express-demo/README.md

 # How it works

+## Wrap all web request processing in a context

 An express middleware wraps every inbound webrequest within a context, as defined in the server:

 ```js